Fatma-Nur-Azman/Data-Science/Data-Visualization-Practice--/Folium/README.md

 ## Usage

-Clone the repository and open the Power BI file to explore the dashboards and analysis.
+Clone the repository and open the Folium.ipynb file to explore the dashboards and analysis.

 ```sh
 git clone https://github.com/Fatma-Nur-Azman/Data-Visualization-Practice--/Folium.git